• Explore. Learn. Thrive. Fastlane Media Network

 Once you are up and running with your Shopify store, you can increase your revenues by reducing churn and tapping into the potential of your subscriber base with Upscribe.

-Try Upscribe to see how their out-of-the-box tools can increase average order size (AOV) and order frequency.
+Try Upscribe to see how their out-of-the-box tools can increase average order size (AOV) and frequency.

 #2: WooCommerce

-WooCommerce is not an ecommerce platform as such, but an ecommerce plug-in that is built on WordPress, the world’s most popular website builder.
+WooCommerce is not an ecommerce platform but an ecommerce plug-in built on WordPress, the world’s most popular website builder.

-This allows anyone from freelancing artists to wholesale businesses to build a complete online store using WordPress’s open-source architecture, which is used by many of the world’s top companies.
+This allows anyone from freelancing artists to wholesale businesses to build a complete online store using WordPress’s open-source architecture, which many of the world’s top companies use.

 Key Features:

-Mobile Storefront – Not only can you build a complete online ecommerce store with WooCommerce, but they are fully optimized for mobile users to accommodate contemporary buying behavior.
+Mobile Storefront – Not only can you build a complete online e-commerce store with WooCommerce, but they are also fully optimized for mobile users to accommodate contemporary buying behavior.

-Product Management – WooCommerce comes with a complete set of product management features that really do cover every base, including simple product catalog listings and updates, bulk product uploads, and easily configurable product variations.
+Product Management—WooCommerce has a complete set of product management features covering every base, including simple product catalog listings and updates, bulk product uploads, and easily configurable product variations.

-WooCommerce Blocks – WooCommerce Blocks allow you to manage and display your products with ease on any page of your online store.
-This allows wholesalers to cross-promote products in other areas of their stores, such as their blog or promotion fields, with ease.
+WooCommerce Blocks – WooCommerce Blocks allow you to easily manage and display your products on any page of your online store.
+This will enable wholesalers to easily cross-promote products in other areas of their stores, such as their blog or promotion fields.

 Pricing: